ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ERR_ATTESTATION_REQUIRED (7)
-: Indicates attestation of the TAM is required at the TEEP Agent side, and to request additional round of QueryRequest and Query Response to be performed before proceeding to update message.
+: Indicates attestation of the TAM is required at the TEEP Agent side, and to request additional round of QueryRequest and QueryResponse to be performed before proceeding to update message.

 ERR_CERTIFICATE_EXPIRED (9)